Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 Keep Yourself Motivated

-It’s not always easy to remember that there is a connection between the monotony of dangling from a hangboard and the joy that you receive from climbing.
+It’s not always easy to remember that there is a connection between the monotony of dangling from a hangboard and the joy you receive from climbing.
 To maintain this all-important link, put up some photos of your favorite climbing area or a specific project above or around your hangboard.
-You are training for a reason, and it’s helpful to keep that reason in mind.
+You’re training for a reason, and it’s helpful to keep that reason in mind.

 Start Simple and Scale